I Said I’d Never Wear Dresses Over Pants Again, But Here We Are

 Turn up the volume

-Voluminous frocks and wide-leg pants have been defining trends of the 2020s so far, which is why pairing the two is not such a bad idea.
-Since dresses over pants is already a fabric-heavy trend, going for a ‘more is more’ approach gives the trend a modern update.
+Voluminous frocks and wide-leg trousers have been defining trends of the 2020s so far, which is why pairing the two is not such a bad idea.
+Since dresses over trousers is already a fabric-heavy trend, going for a ‘more is more’ approach gives the trend a modern update.

 Advertisement